-Data Denormalization: When to Flatten Your Schema for Read Performance
+Data Denormalization: Flatten Schemas for Read Speed

 Denormalize relational data for read-heavy workloads: embed related records, pre-compute aggregates, and trade write complexity for query speed.